-Recently people reeling from the call from the “You have cancer” diagnosis have contacted me.
+Recently people reeling from the “You have cancer” diagnosis have contacted me.
 If I could, I would sit down with them “in human” by the fireplace at my Starbucks and listen to their stories.
 I wouldn’t give them advice unless they asked me.
 If they asked me, I would share with them a few thoughts for those newly diagnosed with cancer from the perspective of a cancer survivor:

 Dear Bewildered Friend,

 I am so sorry you are replaying in your mind the cancer phone call from your doctor.
 Everyone around you is living life just as always, and here you are sitting with news so heavy, so derailing.

 If you are like me, nights are the hardest.
 After the house quiets down, you lay there alone with your thoughts and fears.
 And each morning you wake, wondering if all of this is a bad dream.
 Once you regain your bearings, you’re faced with the challenge of getting out of bed to face another day.
 Physically everything looks the same; but now with this devastating diagnosis, nothing is the same.

 If you’ve started sharing the news, I imagine your phone is ringing and your e-mail inbox is filling with well-meaning friends and family offering advice on diets, doctors, and blog links and books.
 If you are like me, you will probably try to read everything, and then hit a wall of information overload.
 You’ve been abruptly thrust into a new world filled with unfamiliar terms and options, appointments, decisions, all with varying outcomes.
 It’s hard to sort through all the information to know which steps to take.

 These are just a few nuggets of advice from me looking back on my cancer battle.
 Feel the freedom to apply what you like or disregard them altogether.

 - There is no right way to do cancer.
 Everyone’s cancer journey is different.
 Yours won’t look like anyone else’s.
 So give yourself freedom to be on your own path.